Master's Programme in Archaeology

 About the programme

-The programme is offered in Uppsala and also at Campus Gotland in Visby.
-You need to choose to either study the programme in Uppsala or Visby.
+The programme is offered in both Uppsala and at Campus Gotland in Visby.
+You need to choose where you want to study the programme.

 If you are interested in contract archaeology, cultural heritage management, or a career as a researcher, this is the programme for you.
-The programme is vocational but will also provide you with research skills.
+The programme is vocational, but will also provide you with research experience.
 You will acquire skills in field studies, different methods and interpretative models in the exploration of the past.
-Through our laboratory exercises, you will learn Geographical Information Systems (GIS) and during fieldwork, you will dig under supervision.
+Through our practical exercises, you will learn Geographical Information Systems (GIS) and during fieldwork, you will excavate under supervision.

-The duration of the full programme is two years and is worth 120 credits, but you can also choose to complete your studies in one academic year, leading to a Master of Arts (60 credits) with Archaeology as the main field of study.
+The duration of the full programme is two years and is worth 120 credits.
+You can also choose to complete your studies in one academic year, leading to a Master of Arts (60 credits) with Archaeology as the main field of study.

 You will take a mixture of compulsory and elective courses during the programme.
 The Department of Archaeology and Ancient History offers courses in Archaeology, Classical Archaeology and Egyptology every semester.
 You can also choose courses from other subjects if you want to broaden your education further.

-The Department of Archaeology and Ancient History at Uppsala University strives for excellence in its teaching and research and is currently ranked in the top 100 universities worldwide in the subject of Archaeology (QS World University Rankings 2022).
+The Department of Archaeology and Ancient History at Uppsala University strives for excellence in its teaching and research and is currently ranked in the top 100 departments worldwide in the subject of Archaeology (QS World University Rankings 2024).

-Upon completion of an MA in Archaeology our students have numerous transferable skills that enable them to find work in for example contract archaeology, cultural heritage management, tourism, jobs requiring Geographical Information Systems (GIS) within local and national government agencies or as educators, teachers, and researchers.
+Upon completing a Master's degree in Archaeology our students have numerous transferable skills that enable them to find work in for example contract archaeology, cultural heritage management, tourism, tour leaders and guides, jobs requiring Geographical Information Systems (GIS) within local and national government agencies or as educators, teachers, and researchers.

 Student profile

-The programme is international; Swedish students represent the majority, with a range of nationalities from elsewhere in Europe, North America, South America, China and also students from various other countries.
-Students come from either a background in archaeology; anthropology and Scandinavian studies with a strong component of archaeology within their studies.
-The student group in Uppsala is c.
-20 students and at the Gotland campus c.
-10 students.
+The programme is international; Swedish students are in the majority, with others representing a range of nationalities from elsewhere in Europe, North America, South America, and Asia.
+Students come from either a background in archaeology, anthropology or Scandinavian studies with a strong component of archaeology in their previous studies.
+The student group in Uppsala is about 15 students and in Visby about 10 students.

 Degree